struppigel/PortEx/README.md

 ### Welcome to PortEx

-PortEx is a Java library for statical malware analysis of Portable Executable files.
+PortEx is a Java library for static malware analysis of portable executable files.
 PortEx is written in Java and Scala, but targeted for Java applications.

 ### Features (so far)